claby2/clavim/README.md

 $ cd src
 $ make compile
 ```
-2. Run clavim by specifying the path to the file you would like to edit (the following example opens `filename.txt`):
+2. Run clavim by specifying the path to the file you would like to edit (a file will be created if it does not already exist):
 ```
 $ clavim filename.txt
 ```